McIlroy overshadows playing partners Woods and Donald

 "The rough is long.
 Sometimes you can still get the ball to the green but other times you have to just wedge it out - it's a pretty good test."

-Woods, beset by injuries and personal problems in recent years, said he was anticipating a full playing schedule in 2012 for the first time in several seasons.
+Woods, beset by injuries and personal problems in recent years, is anticipating a full playing schedule in 2012 for the first time in several seasons.

 "I'm expecting to have a nice full year," he explained.
 "I've not had one of those in quite a while.